EsrafilElahi/esrafilelahi/README.md

-### Hi There 👋
+# 💫 About Me :

-My Name Is Esrafil :confused:
+Hi There My Name Is Esrafil

-Frontend Reactjs | Nextjs | Typescript Developer 💻

-I’m Currently Working At Avaaz Marketing Corp In Tehran 🏢
+a frontend developer and master's student in software engineering field, committed to work and inter-team coordination and structured, capable of solving bugs and challenges and managing tasks, who loves to learn, improve and teach others 💻

+I’m Currently Learning Backend Nodejs, Express, MongoDB, ...

+📄 &nbsp;Please have a look at my [LinkedIn](https://www.linkedin.com/in/esrafil-elahi/) for more details about me

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=esrafilelahi&show_icons=true)